NikolajMeineche/CSS_website/content/temporal-analysis.md

 ## Key Characters

- To acces the significance of the characters the centrallity of their nodes in the networks are considered.
+ To acces the significance of the characters the centrality of their nodes in the networks are considered.
 The centrallity of a node is a measure of how important/central the node is in the network.

 ![](/images/Temporal/ComparedCentrallity.png)